 The only mammals we saw were a couple of Pere David’s Rock Squirrels foraging along the edge of the river (on the rocks surprisingly enough) near one of the rest stops about 4km from the Sanguanmiao.

 Sanguanmiao Station is nestled in the heart of the mountains.
 A pretty basic sort of a place, with half a dozen spartan concrete rooms (a bed, a desk and a bare bulb) and a kitchen/dining room.
-The generator runs each evening for 3 hours and a shower had very recently been installed and was a godsend (I was told beforehand there was no shower or bath).
+The generator runs each evening for 3 hours.
 The food was fairly simple but tasty, so long as you like chillis.
 It came in good quantity.
-The toilets were, without doubt, the 7th circle of shithouse hell.
+The “toilet” was an open, communal, ditch.

 Though the buildings are ugly the outlook is stunning.
 A dozen jagged peaks surround us and there wasn’t a breath of wind when we arrived in the almost light of dusk.
 A couple of horses were grazing in the courtyard and several dogs barked an arrival.
 Wood smoke drifted out of horizontal pipes by the kitchen and the air was full of the sounds old friends make on reunion.